Before you even start to supplement, consider this:

 • lifestyle and recovery are reasonably stable

-Examples of optimisation goals might include:
+Examples of this might include:

-• supporting healthy ageing or longevity markers
+• supporting healthy ageing or longevity pathways

-• improving resilience, recovery, or cognitive performance
+• refining energy, recovery, or cognitive performance

-• fine-tuning energy, sleep quality, or exercise response
+• improving resilience or exercise response

 A very common pattern looks like this: